Maternal & Newborn Clinical Management System

 - Informed business intelligence that will drive local and national management decisions.

 Following public procurement and the appointment of Cerner as the preferred vendor, the MN-CMS team initiated the project in March 2014.
-It is planned for the core deployment of the project to start in 2016 with the initial sites being Cork University Maternity Hospital, Kerry General Hospital (maternity services), National Maternity Hospital and The Rotunda Hospital.
-The system will be deployed to the remaining 15 hospitals on a phased basis from 2017.
+Core deployment of the project commenced with Go-Lives at Cork University Maternity Hospital in December 2016 and in Maternity services at University Hospital Kerry in March 2017.
+The Rotunda Hospital is scheduled to go-live in Quarter 4, 2017 followed by the National Maternity Hospital in Quarter 1, 2018.
+The system will be deployed to the remaining 15 hospitals on a phased basis from 2018.

 This project stems from a number of reports looking at maternity service provision in Ireland.
 The MN-CMS project board was then set up in 2007 to assess the need for a maternal and newborn EHR.
 Following the needs assessment, a detailed design specification was developed in consultation with each of the 19 maternity units.
 The public procurement process commenced in late 2011 and concluded with contract signing in 2014.